 Law enforcement officers are exempt from this prohibition.
-This includes facsimiles of weapons. (please reference Policy 305)
+This includes facsimiles of weapons.
+(Please reference Policy 305)

-- 20. Public Laws: Violations of any federal, state or local laws occurring while on campus may lead to legal actions as well as campus discipline.
-Violations of federal, state or local laws occurring off campus may result in disciplinary action if the student's continued presence on campus constitutes a threat to the safety and order of the campus. - 21.
-Skate Boards and Roller Skates: Skate boards and roller skates are not permitted to be used on campus. - 22.
+- 21. Public Laws: Violations of any federal, state or local laws occurring while on campus may lead to legal actions as well as campus discipline.
+Violations of federal, state or local laws occurring off campus may result in disciplinary action if the student's continued presence on campus constitutes a threat to the safety and order of the campus. - 22.
+Retaliation: Retaliation against any person submitting a report of possible violation(s) of the Code of Student Conduct against another person is strictly prohibited.
+Retaliation includes, but is not limited to, any form of intimidation, punitive actions from authority figure or peers, reprisal (acts of vengeance) or harassment.
+Retaliation is a serious violation and should be reported immediately.
+The College will take appropriate disciplinary action against students found to have retaliated against another. - 23.
+Skate Boards, Hover Boards, and Roller Skates: Skate boards, hover boards, and roller skates are not permitted to be used on campus. - 24.
 Theft: Students may not steal the property of another individual or of the College.
-Students who are caught stealing will be required to make restitution and may be eligible for civil or criminal prosecution as well as College discipline. - 23.
-Threats: Students may not engage in any behavior that constitutes a clear and present danger to the physical and/or emotion a well-being of the student and/or other students, faculty and staff. - 24.
-Trespass: Students are trespassing if in an unauthorized area of the College campus or remain on the College campus after having been directed to leave by a College official. - 25.
-Tobacco, E-cigarettes, and Vaping: Students may not use tobacco of any form, e-cigarettes, or vaporizing devices on campus or at any College-affiliated activity, sites, or events. (please reference Policy 306) - 26.
-Unauthorized Access to Records: Students may not access, view, copy or change official College records without official authorization to do so. - 27.
+Students who are caught stealing will be required to make restitution and may be eligible for civil or criminal prosecution as well as College discipline. - 25.
+Threats: Students may not engage in any behavior that constitutes a clear and present danger to the physical and/or emotion well-being of the student and/or other students, faculty and staff. - 26.
+Trespass: Students are trespassing if in an unauthorized area of the College campus or remain on the College campus after having been directed to leave by a College official.

+- 27. Tobacco, E-cigarettes, and Vaping: Students may not use tobacco of any form, use e-cigarettes, or vaporizing devices on campus or at any College-affiliated activity, sites, or events.
+(Please reference Policy 306) - Unauthorized Access to Records: Students may not access, view, copy or change official College records without official authorization to do so. - 29.
 Use of Social Media: Students should obey their social media platforms terms' of use.
 Students may not make, or cause to be made, communications (including electronically or through social media) to another person in any manner likely to seriously annoy or cause alarm.
 Social media may not be used to breech privacy, discriminate or harass.
 Students may not make, transmit, or attempt to transmit audio or video of any person(s) on College property where there is an explicit expectation of privacy.
-Any posts or tweets deemed inappropriate on an A-B Tech social web site or blog will be deleted immediately and may result in having access to the site blocked permanently.
+Any posts or tweets deemed inappropriate on an A-B Tech social web site or blog will be deleted immediately and may result in having access to the site blocked permanently. - 30.

-- 54 - 28.
 Violations of Expected Classroom or Learning Environment Behaviors: May include, but not limited to, being disobedient, disrespectful, disruptive to the classroom or learning environment, or not abiding by professional conduct standards.